 5) Monitor Performance

 If you delegate telemarketing to employees or a call center, it’s essential to ensure optimal performance.
-Don’t be afraid to step in on low-quality calls.
-In addition, it’s your job to train employees and provide a sales script and constructive feedback for progressive improvement.
+Don’t hesitate to intervene on low-quality calls.

 6) Don’t Get Discouraged